dotnet/corefx/README.md

 Want to get more familiar with what's going on in the code?
 * [Pull requests](https://github.com/dotnet/corefx/pulls): [Open](https://github.com/dotnet/corefx/pulls?q=is%3Aopen+is%3Apr)/[Closed](https://github.com/dotnet/corefx/pulls?q=is%3Apr+is%3Aclosed)

 Looking for something to work on?
-The list of [up-for-grabs issues](https://github.com/dotnet/corefx/issues?q=is%3Aopen+is%3Aissue+label%3Aup-for-grabs) is a great place to start.
+The list of [up-for-grabs issues](https://github.com/dotnet/corefx/labels/up%20for%20grabs) is a great place to start or for larger items see the list of [feature aproved](https://github.com/dotnet/corefx/labels/feature%20approved).
 See some of our guides for more details:

 * [Contributing Guide](https://github.com/dotnet/corefx/wiki/Contributing)
 * [Developer Guide](https://github.com/dotnet/corefx/wiki/Developer-Guide)